JustinMBrown/Face-Detector-Preview/README.md

 # Face-Detector-Preview

 This a new method for real-time face and object detection.
-The source code and details will only come after my paper is published, due to the blind review and copy-right requirements.
+The source code and details will only come after my paper is published, due to the blind review and copyright requirements.

 Video Demonstration: